Updated March 20, 2019.

 2. Circle K

-Circle K had its origins back in 1951 when Fred Harvey bought up a trio of Kay’s Food Stores in El Paso, Texas and renamed them Circle Kay.
+Circle K had its origins back in the early 1950s when Fred Harvey bought up a trio of Kay’s Food Stores in El Paso, Texas and renamed them Circle Kay.
 Through a combination of opening new stores and making strategic acquisitions, Circle K reached more than 1,000 locations by 1975 and more than 2,000 in the early 1980s through further acquisitions, and more than 4,600 stores by 1990 when it had to declare bankruptcy due to declining fortunes.

 But the company emerged from that, went through several different owners, and then began franchising in 1999, the same year that founder Fred Harvey passed away at age 90.
 Now owned by Canadian convenience store operator Alimentation Couche-Tard, which purchased the chain in 2003, most Circle K locations are company-owned.